serodriguez68/clean-architecture/part-5-2-architecture.md

 can be used to reduce the cognitive load of having to deal with many small classes.

-The next diagram shows that pattern can be used to introduce a partial boundary.
+The next diagram shows that that pattern can be used to introduce a partial boundary.
 It also comes with the compromise of boundaries being crossed in the wrong direction and risk of losing control of the boundary.

 ![partial-boundaries-facades.png](images/part-5/partial-boundaries-facades.png)